dcastil/tailwind-merge/docs/when-and-how-to-use-it.md

 ### Preventing premature abstractions

 Let's say you have a Button component that you already use in many places.
 You have a place in your app in which you want to make its background red to signal that the action of the button is destructive.
-You could modify the Button component to deal with the concept of destructiveness, but then you'd need to make sure that those styles work with all the other permutations of the component which you don't need in the place where the destructive button is used.
+You could modify the Button component to deal with the concept of destructiveness (e.g. by passing a `variant` prop with the value `destructive`), but then you'd need to make sure that those styles work with all the other permutations of the component which you don't need in the place where the destructive button is used.
 And maybe you're not even sure whether you'll keep the Button red in this one place, so the time investment of making the Button understand destructiveness doesn't seem worth it.

 tailwind-merge allows you to defer the creation of abstractions like destructiveness to the point where you're sure that you need them.
 You can just pass a `className` prop to the Button component in which you define the red background and be done with it for now.
 If you later decide that you want to make the Button red in more places, you can still define the logic inside the Button component later.